nunopenim/nunopenim/README.md

 ### About me:
   - Experienced Debian and Debian based distros user.
-  - Enthusiast user of [Arch Linux](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallation.md) (my new favourite distro, to be honest).
+  - Enthusiast user of [Arch Linux](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallation.md) (my new favourite distro and daily driver!).
   - Not a user of RHEL, Slackware, Gentoo or SUSE (and based distros) but I can learn quickly.
   - Comfortable with macOS Terminal, but a little lost using the GUI
   - Not too comfortable with Windows, Powershell is a bit confusing to me, will take time to get used.